 e.
 Owners of firms in Mexico that previously produced hammocks.

+f.
 Consumers of hammocks (assume that there already was free trade in hammocks).

-3. What do the following acronyms stand for?

-a.
-DFI

-b.
-MNE

-c.
-TNC

-d.
-MOFA

-4. What are three ways that a company in one country can serve (sell its product to) a market in a foreign country?

 5. How could U.S. firms doing FDI abroad cost jobs in the United States?
 How could it save jobs in the United States?